 Kota Kinabalu is one of the most popular hiking destinations in Malaysia.
-Located in South of Malaysia in the region of Sabah.
-Mount Kinabalu is located in Crocker Mountain range with an altitude of 13000 feet above the sea level.
+Located in the South of Malaysia in the region of Sabah.
+Mount Kinabalu is located in the Crocker Mountain range with an altitude of 13000 feet above sea level.

-Most hikers try to climb the mountain in two days in a night.
-The hike starts in the early hours of the morning reaching the midday in 6-7 hours to Palanaban.
-The second part of the hike starts at 2 am reaching to the top of Low Peak by sunrise at 5:30 am.
+Most hikers try to climb the mountain two days a night.
+The hike starts in the early hours of the morning reaching midday in 6-7 hours to Palanaban.
+The second part of the hike starts at 2 am reaching the top of Low Peak by sunrise at 5:30 am.
 The climbers are awarded the climb certificate at the climb HQ after climbing.

 Day climbs to Mount Kinabalu are not allowed.

 Bako National Park